SherG/cool-iron/blog/quit-facebook.md

 > Does social disapproval, via 'warning labels,' promote independent thinking or its opposite?

+### Fact-checking or promoting orthodoxy?

+Consider:
+* Professor and author Gad Saad recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
+(Guilt by association.)
+* Similarly, a Princeton fellow and biologist Bret Weinstein, a self-described progressive, had a video interview flagged because his interview subject voiced concerns about mutations that might result from the age-tiered rollout of the COVID-19 vaccine.
+The interviewer did not agree with those concerns but wanted to explore them -- with his audience -- in dialogue.
+Facebook fact-checkers decided this was a bad idea, and that anyone who wanted to discuss these ideas should only "listen" to what they had to say on the matter.
+* Facebook fact-checker Politifact had to <a href="https://twitter.com/EricRWeinstein/status/1396581749665140738" target=blank">walk back a previous "Pants on fire" label</a>.
+What their first fact-check did was simply endeavor to have readers adhere to the orthodoxy <em>du jour</em>.
+It missed entirely the wider context of the unknown.

+Where precision in fact-checking and 'intervention' is missing the results are censorship and suppression of speech nonetheless.

+Indeed, taking on the mantle of "fact checker" is a tall order, and requires, among other things, a thorough understanding of related multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and a solid understand of game theory and complex systems science.
+It also requires a precise understanding of what <em>isn't known</em> and therefore can't be "fact-checked."

+And it requires an understanding of the one speaking: of their history, and style of, or propensity for, satire and dry humor, for example.

+The potential to chill speech should be of particular concern to mainstream media, who are neck-deep in Facebook fact-checking.
+After all, they're well-versed in instances where the government has <a href="https://www.mtsu.edu/first-amendment/article/897/chilling-effect" target="blank">chilled speech</a> and the dynamics that create such an outcome.

 ## Busybodies Push Facebook Into the Strait of Messina